c1flores/Work-Day-Scheduler/assets/pseudocode/Pseudocode.md

 ## Objectives

-- Layout the foundation of logic behind the coding assessment
+- Layout the HTML Skeleton using Bootstrap
-- Establish naming conventions for variables to be used
+- Layout the foundation of logic to be used to format time and save user-generated events
-- Optimize control flow of algorithm
+- Optimize control flow of program

 ## Meta-Analysis of Approach